-- 8. The Offer Price of SoftTech Engineers Limited is Rs.
-80/- per Equity Share.
-SoftTech Engineers Limited is a Book Built issue and price band for the same was published 5 working days before opening of the Issue in English and Hindi national newspapers and one regional newspaper with wide circulation. - 9.
-The Offer Price of Rs 80 is determined by our Company and selling shareholder in consultation with the Book Running Lead Managers, on the basis of assessment of market demand from investors for Equity Shares through the Book Building Process and, is justified in view of the above qualitative and quantitative parameters.
+- 8. The Offer Price of SoftTech Engineers Limited will be Rs. [•] per Equity Share.
+SoftTech Engineers Limited is a Book Built issue and price band for the same shall be published 5 working days before opening of the Issue in English and Hindi national newspapers and one regional newspaper with wide circulation. - 9.
+The Offer Price of Rs [●] will be determined by our Company, in consultation with the Book Running Lead Manager, on the basis of assessment of market demand from investors for Equity Shares through the Book Building Process and, is justified in view of the above qualitative and quantitative parameters.